surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/udep.md

 ---

 # **udep**
-`udep`relations are used for complements when one does not want or cannot distinguish between arguments and modifiers .
+The `udep` relation is used for complements when one does not want or cannot distinguish between arguments and modifiers .
 The gouvernor and the dependent of an `udep`relation can have any POS.

 <div>